Fisheyes: A Painting Defect On Metal Doors and Hardware

 • Spraying over previously repaired areas having a existing “fisheye” surface.

-Home owners will often handle many painting jobs around the house, both inside and outside.
-Handymen and painters will also handle painting tasks.
+Homeowners can and will often handle many of the painting jobs around the house, both inside and outside.
+Handymen and painters can also handle painting tasks.
 Normally painters are the most proficient, knowledgeable and quickest at doing painting task.

 Additional Resources